 Users still do not trust the final quality of their order?
 Are they also annoyed to wait without knowing what is the status of their order?

-I Built trust by letting them receive the photo of their prepared order in the order tracker.
+I Built trust by letting them receive the photo of their prepared order

 What if some questions arise?
 Like, the florist finds out some flowers are not available anymore, the customer wants to add a notecard too?